 - Sealants.
 These thin plastic-like coatings protect the surface of the back teeth (molars) from bacteria.
 They stop cavities from growing and can prevent tooth decay by more than 70%.

 - Education.
 Proper oral hygiene, tooth brushing, flossing skills and nutrition to maintain optimal oral health.

 The school-based dental program is available to families at no cost.
-If you are a school official or event organizer who would like our dental staff to visit, please contact our dental coordinator.
+If you are a school official or event organizer and would like to contact our Dental Coordinator please email Robin Jordan at email@example.com.

 District 4 is committed to providing every child access to quality dental care at two convenient locations.
 Our dental services include:

 - Portable school and event-based care

 We accept all forms of Medicaid and Peach Care coverage for dental services.
 Our clinics also offer affordable rates for the uninsured patient who is within 200% of the Federal Poverty Guidelines.
 Patients MUST submit an Uninsured Patient Dental Program Form before making an appointment